-This was a gorgeous wedding and particularly special for me, as I have know Cecelia since we were about 14 years old!
+This was a gorgeous wedding and particularly special for me, as I have known Cecelia since we were about 14 years old!
 Cece had a clear vision of how she wanted her wedding to look and she put a lot of effort into making it a truly personal day.

 The bouquets were mix of English country garden flowers including Dalias, Garden Roses, antique Roses, Scabious, Ammi, Nigella, Jasmine and Astilble, the stems were wrapped in antique lace and finished with pretty vintage brooches.
 The little flower girls carried pomanders.
 The boys went for quite manly buttonholes, keeping them simple with Ivory Roses, Astilble and Eucalyptus.